Sultana-akther20/first-project/README.md

 ##Design and Elements etc-

 ###Colour:

 I used text colour and background colour to make the page nicer.
-For text colour I used dark and for background colour I used blanchedalmond.
+For text colour I used black and for background colour I used blanchedalmond.

 ###Font:

 I used (Arial, Helvetica, sans-serif) incase any one font not available so it can use sans-serif.

 ###Image:

 I used images on the page along in a row and add styles to make height width perfectly and use gap etc.

 ###Video: